 Many blog writers and website content creators tend to forget that once they find the perfect image for their page or blog, the image still needs formatting to fit your specific needs.
 So, here’s a couple of things to remember once an image is downloaded:

 - Decrease the file size since stock photos tend to be on the larger side, and large files tend to negatively affect the loading speed of your page

 - Remember SEO and the fact that you need to change the file name and the metadata of the image.

 5. Ignoring Growth-Driven Design (GDD)

-One of the most common mistakes for renewing a website is that it is seen as a project instead of an ongoing development.
-After working on the site for months, it goes live and is not reworked or improved until the next website redesign.
+One of the most common mistakes for renewing a website is to see it as a project instead of an ongoing development.
+After working on the site for months, and having it go live, companies tend to stop improving the website until the next website redesign.
 Instead of a one-off project, in growth-driven design, a website ‘project’ is seen as a constant process of enhancing the website and improving results through iteration.

-In 2020, there is no such thing as a “finished website”.
-Tools like Hotjar help you to see what aspects of your website can be improved while other marketing analytics and tools can help you see improvements in conversion rate.
+In 2020, there will be no such thing as a “finished website”.
+Tools like Hotjar help you to see what aspects of your website layout can be improved while other marketing analytics and tools can help you to constantly improve your content to drive up conversion.